Part 2 | Application Rationalization – A Pit-Stop in the Journey to Transform Enterprise Applications in the Cloud

 The IT objectives overlap with the business objectives in all cases and translate into IT objectives besides having IT specific objectives.
 Agility, automated deployment process, auto scaling solutions, high performant design, providing a compliant & secure environment, and a platform for innovation are examples of IT objectives.

-Rationalization can be broadly classified into 7 “R’s”.
+Application rationalization can be broadly classified into 7 ‘R’s’

 The process lends to landing an application in a particular ‘R’.
 Rationalization is an iterative process.
 Applications start in a particular ‘R’ may be re-classified to another ‘R’ in the next iteration.
-Since the overall primary objectives differ from an Enterprise to another one solution may not fit all, there is no set “golden rules” to reach a conclusion, however, general guidelines will navigate the decision making process to a logical conclusion.
+Since the overall primary objectives differ from an Enterprise to another one solution may not fit all, there is no set “golden rules” to reach a conclusion.
+However, general guidelines will navigate the decision-making process to a logical conclusion and pick the right approach.

 Retire – The fundamental question to ask here is “Does the application still provide value to the business?”.
 Value can be defined on basis of usage.
 If the application has less than 5% server utilization in 90 days or only a small portion of its functionality is used it may be a candidate to combine it with another application and/or Retire the application altogether.
 Even if the application cannot be retired the lower environments may be retired and it maintained in only one environment.
 You may also consider under provisioning the environments to minimize the operating cost.